MCP servers

 moat claude ./my-project

 No additional flags are needed.
-Moat reads the mcp: section from agent.yaml and configures the proxy relay automatically.
+Moat reads the mcp: section from moat.yaml and configures the proxy relay automatically.

 Multiple remote servers

-Configure multiple MCP servers in a single agent.yaml:
+Configure multiple MCP servers in a single moat.yaml:

 mcp: